meelgroup/approxmc/README.md

 Please click on "issues" at the top and [create a new issue](https://github.com/meelgroup/mis/issues/new).
 All issues are responded to promptly.

 ## How to Cite
-If you use ApproxMC, please cite the following papers: [AAAI19](https://www.comp.nus.edu.sg/~meel/bib/SM19.bib) and [IJCAI16](https://www.comp.nus.edu.sg/~meel/bib/CMV16.bib).
+If you use ApproxMC, please cite the following papers: [CAV20](https://www.comp.nus.edu.sg/~meel/bib/SM19.bib), [AAAI19](https://www.comp.nus.edu.sg/~meel/bib/SM19.bib) and [IJCAI16](https://www.comp.nus.edu.sg/~meel/bib/CMV16.bib).

+If you use sparse XORs, please also cite the [LICS20](https://www.comp.nus.edu.sg/~meel/bib/MA20.bib) paper.

 ApproxMC builds on a series of papers on hashing-based approach: [Related Publications](https://www.comp.nus.edu.sg/~meel/publications.html)